haegyung/hubs-docs/docs/creators-using-the-blender-gltf-exporter.md

 **+ Whenever possible, use 'unlit' materials**

 While 'unlit' is a somewhat confusing name, it refers to materials where the lights within the scene have no effect on the object(s).
-In other words, they appear fully lit on their own.
+In other words, they appear fully lit on their own
+.
 Unlit materials are the 'cheapest' materials to render and look the same on all devices.
 For this reason, many times people will 'bake' the lighting and shadow information into the baseColor texture first, then apply it to an unlit material.
 The Blender manual mentions how to make an unlit shader graph, but it's not particularly obvious.

 Part of why this is difficult is because you must use the 'Background' node in your shader graph--but the 'Background' node is not listed with all the other nodes by default.
 Instead, you must find that node by switching the Shader editor to 'World' mode, then copy/paste it into your object's shader graph.
 You can add it to your Quick Favorites menu to make it easy to find later:

 <video autoplay loop muted controls >
   <source src="img/BlenderShaderBackground.mp4" type="video/mp4">